-This year, our sixteen sessions will address a broad array of issues.
-Presenters include community residents, representatives of financial institutions, nonprofit administrators, grassroots activists, real estate developers, government officials and staff members, and more.
-Click on any session title to go to the full list of session descriptions, and register at EventBrite by following this link.
+This year, our sixteen sessions addressed a broad array of issues.
+Presenters included community residents, representatives of financial institutions, nonprofit administrators, grassroots activists, real estate developers, government officials and staff members, and more.
+Click on any session title to go to the full list of session descriptions, and stay tuned for presenter presentations for select sessions!

 TUESDAY, MAY 15 - 2:30 PM – 3:45 PM

 - LIHTCs and Vouchers and Loans, Oh My!
 Demystifying the Basics of Affordable Rental Housing Finance

 - Creative Collaborative Community Projects: the Case of the United Hazelwood Design Team and Uber